myersm0/midi-audio-streamer/readme.md

 # midi-audio-streamer

 ## Introduction
 A Swift application that loads and runs MIDI software instruments on macOS.
-Exposes the real-time audio buffer stream over TCP, allowing an external application (not included) to capture and handle the raw audio data.
+Exposes the real-time audio buffer stream over a named pipe, allowing an external application (minimal example shown at the end of this readme) to capture and handle the raw audio data.

 Optionally, if your VST is by Modartt (i.e. Pianoteq or Organteq), you can monitor a JSON-RPC server to track your instrument's parameter changes and update in real-time.